-In present paper, we propose a new method of n-gram analysis using ZB-DDs (Zero-suppressed BDDs).
+Abstract.
+In the present paper, we propose a new method of n-gram analysis using ZBDDs (Zero-suppressed BDDs).
 ZBDDs are known as a compact representation of combinatorial item sets.
 Here, we newly apply the ZBDD-based techniques for efficiently handling sets of sequences.
 Using the algebraic operations defined over ZBDDs, such as union, intersection, difference, etc., we can execute various processings and/or analyses for large-scale sequence data.
-We conducted experiments for generating n-gram statistical data for given real document files, and the obtained results show the potentiality of the ZBDD-based method for the sequence database analysis.
+We conducted experiments for generating n-gram statistical data for given real document files.
+The obtained results show the potentiality of the ZBDD-based method for the sequence database analysis.

-1. Introduction
+1 Introduction

-One of the important data model that has been used for text analysis are n-grams (cf., e.g., [2], [7], [8], [9]).
+One of the important data model that has been used for text analysis are n-grams (cf., e.g., [2, 7, 8, 9]).
 Recently, n-grams have been used not only for text analysis but also for text indexing in some search engines [1].
 If we can compactly represent n-gram data and efficiently manipulate them, it will greatly facilitate text database analysis and machine learning applications.

-In this paper, we propose a method of n-gram computation with a new sequence data structure based on Zero-suppressed BDDs.
+In the present paper, we propose a method of n-gram computation with a new sequence data structure based on Zero-suppressed BDDs.
 BDDs (Binary Decision Diagrams) are graph-based representations of Boolean functions, now widely used in system design and verification.
 Zero-suppressed BDDs (ZBDDs) are a special type of BDDs that are suitable for handling large-scale sets of combinations.
 Using ZBDDs, we can implicitly enumerate combinatorial item set data and efficiently compute set operations over the ZBDDs.
-For n-gram computations, we need to manipulate sets of
+For n-gram computations, we need to manipulate sets of "sequences," which is a more complicated data model than sets of "combinations."
+We present a method of manipulating sets of sequences using ZBDDs and generate efficiently n-gram data for given sequence databases.
+We have implemented a prototype system and show experimental results to evaluate our new n-gram analysis method.